BaileyGingerTechnology/PackerSystems/README.md

     - Theoretically best web server you can have.
 Also jails are fun.
 Gonna need to learn a way to automate this, but it should (in theory) not be too bad.

-Either VyOS or pfSense router/firewall:
+VyOS router/firewall:

-    - Not sure which I prefer.
-Depends on if I'm in a Debian or BSD mood when I get to this point.

-I know I should have more machines, but it gets to a point where resource requirements will become prohibitive to some users.
-So we shall see.
+    - Gonna have to git gud at networking I guess.

+Gentoo Webserver:

+    - Gentoo is a pretty good webserver, and I automated building it, so why not?

+    - People get so scared when they see Gentoo, and need to get over it.

+LFS Webserver:

+    - Yep.

+CentOS FreeIPA:

+    - Will need to learn how to IPA, but this should be fun.

+CentOS Scoring Box:

+    - Will not have an account for the player to use.

+    - I'm thinking I'll have it host a Golang webapp that will check connections to the boxes and the needed services.

+    - Automated attack engine that will not damage the boxes too badly, but will send info to the webapp about how it got in.

 Feedback on this idea can be sent to me at bailey@gingertechnology.net, and I will likely make a more in depth write-up about it at https://blog.gingertechnology.net at some point.

 ### Scoring Engine:

 My goal is to have a scoring engine for the CyberPatriot machines, and then another that checks whether services are running on the CCDC environment.
 I'll probably host the CCDC one on the attacking system that I plan to make.

-The CyberPatriot one is being built in Go, because Go is basically magic.
-Not sure how I'll do the CCDC one.
+The Linux CyberPatriot one is almost done, aside from fixing an issue with Forensic Questions.
+The Windows one is also functional, I just need to make the checks for it.

 ### Support this project: